-There are specific policies and procedures for the distribution of handouts, indoor postings, outdoor postings, chalking and placing publication bins and racks on campus.
+There are specific policies and procedures for the distribution of handouts, indoor postings, outdoor postings, chalking on campus.
 Student groups are responsible for knowing and adhering to these policies.
-See the specific policy under Distributing Publications and Installing Banners at the University.
+See the Distribution of Temporary Information through Publications, Banners or Chalking.

 Use of Banners on Campus

-Groups who would like to post a large banner must get approval from a sponsoring University Department, and complete and submit the Banner Installation Request form.
+Groups that would like to post a large banner must get approval from a sponsoring University Department, and complete and submit the Banner Installation Request Form.

-All CLPs who wish to display outdoor and exterior facing signage that will be posted for longer than a day (lawn signs, clings, banners, sandwich boards, etc.) excluding posters and chalk must be submitted to their parent unit and approved by the Signage Committee at firstname.lastname@example.org.
+All CLPs that wish to display outdoor and exterior facing signage that will be posted for longer than a day (lawn signs, clings, banners, sandwich boards, etc.), excluding posters and chalk, must be submitted to their parent unit and approved by the Signage Committee at email@example.com.

 Chalking on campus is limited to recognized student groups, University of Minnesota departments, faculty members, staff members and any registered U of M student.
 Chalking must comply with the University Administration Chalking Policy.
 Facilities management reserves the right to clean and remove any chalking that does not comply with this policy.